Film & Video Production Schools

-- Allows you to focus on the creation and production of motion pictures
+- Lets you focus on the creation and production of motion pictures

 - Tends to be the most popular and most competitive specialization

-- Allows you to focus on the production of television broadcasting
+- Lets you focus on the production of television broadcasting

 - Can provide options for further specialization, such as television series, news broadcasts, sports broadcasts, commercials, etc.

-- Allows you to focus on video production, which often involves working for a video production company or starting up your own video production business
+- Lets you focus on video production, which often involves working for a video production company or starting up your own video production business

 - Can prepare you to handle a wide range of video production projects, from real estate video production to event video production (from weddings to sporting events)